ropensci/roweb3/content/blog/2022-09-08-contributing/index.md

 * [Newsletter](/news/): every month receive in your inbox R package news, blog posts, tips and tricks, events and use cases.
 Subscribe via RSS (XML), JSON feed, or email.

-* _Social Media_: Follow our organization’s activities on [Twitter](https://twitter.com/rOpenSci), and [Vimeo](https://vimeo.com/ropensci).
+* _Social Media_: follow our organization’s activities on [Twitter](https://twitter.com/rOpenSci), and [Vimeo](https://vimeo.com/ropensci).
 Also follow our [roknowtifier bot](https://twitter.com/roknowtifier) that tweets new rOpenSci packages or new versions of packages

 ## Use and contribute to our infrastructure